On certain extensions of vector bundles in p-adic geometry: Introduction

 \subsection{Outline of the proof}

 $ $

-Let us briefly explain our proof of Theorem \ref{existence of exact sequence, intro}, which closely follows the main argument of \cite{Arizona_extvb}.
+Let us briefly explain our proof of Theorem \ref{existence of exact sequence, intro}.
 The necessity part of Theorem \ref{existence of exact sequence, intro} is a standard consequence of the slope formalism.
 Hence the main part of our proof is to establish the sufficiency part of Theorem \ref{existence of exact sequence, intro}.

-We consider various moduli spaces of bundle maps and bundle extensions which are represented by \emph{diamonds} in the sense of Scholze \cite{Scholze_diamonds}.
-We are particularly interested in diamonds \begin{itemize} \item $\Surj(\Ecal, \Fcal)_\Kcal$ whose $\algclosedperfdfield$-points parametrize surjective bundle maps $\Ecal \surj \Fcal$ with the kernel isomorphic to a specified vector bundle $\Kcal$, and
+When either $\Dcal$ or $\Fcal$ is semistable, we consider the moduli space $\Extdiamond(\Fcal, \Dcal)_\Ecal$ whose $\algclosedperfdfield$-points parametrize exact sequences $0 \to \Dcal \to \Ecal \to \Fcal \to 0$ of vector bundles on $\schff$, and establish its nonemptiness by a dimension analysis.
+For the general case, we proceed by induction on the number of distinct slopes in $\HN(\Dcal)$ and $\HN(\Fcal)$ using a combinatorial argument that utilizes concavity of HN polygons.